Rabbit Test (film): Reception

 Joan Rivers heavily promoted the film by visiting theaters in Chicago showing the film.
 When she visited the Portage Theater on Chicago's northwest side, she arrived in a limo, told jokes, signed autographs, took photos with fans, and received a standing ovation from theater patrons during her visit.

 The film received a 1.7/10 by the judges at its 2018 screening at The Secret Cinema, surpassing Wild Rovers (2.3/10) to become the lowest-rated film to be shown there.

 Despite the negative reviews the film received, Rabbit Test was a box office hit, grossing over $12 million in its first four months of release.

-It was also later reviewed by YouTuber brutalmoose (Ian MacLeod) on his internet series "Mystery Tapes" as part of a 2020 Christmas special.